-An Experiment by SearchLaboratory shows that there is a definite impact on rankings.
+An Experiment by SearchLaboratory shows a definite impact on rankings.

-SearchLaboratory set up competing websites on different domains targeting the same randomly made-up keywords with the following parameters:
+SearchLaboratory set up competing websites on different domains targeting the exact randomly made-up keywords with the following parameters:

-- One domain had the keyword located in the URL, while the other domain did not.
+- One domain had the keyword in the URL, while the other did not.